Top Software Developers Shared How They Came Up With Profitable SaaS Ideas

 “The idea for Buffer came to me after I had been using Twitter for about 1.5 years.
 I had started to share links to blog posts and quotes I found inspiring, and I found that my followers seemed to really like these types of tweets.
 I would often get retweets or end up having a great conversation around the blog post or quote.
 That's when I decided I wanted to share this kind of content more frequently, because the conversations being triggered were allowing me to be in touch with some super smart and interesting people.”

 Then Joel decided to find an app for himself.
-But the current solutions lacked crucial built-in features or required a lot of manual operations – hence, he needed a custom app.
+But the current solutions lacked crucial built-in features or required a lot of manual operations – hence, he needed a custom software development.

 “So, with my goal of sharing more blog posts and quotes, I started to do it manually.
 I quickly realized that it would be far more efficient to schedule these tweets for the future, so I started to use a few available Twitter clients to do this.
 The key pain I ran into here was that I would have to choose the exact date and time for the tweet, and in reality all I wanted to do was to tweet "five times per day."
 I just wanted the tweets to be spread out so I didn't share them all at the same time when I did my daily reading.
 For awhile, I used a notepad and kept track of when I had scheduled tweets, so that I could try and tweet five times per day.
 This became quite cumbersome, and so my idea was born: I wanted to make scheduling tweets 'x times a day' as easy as tweeting regularly.”

 #3 THE STORY OF BRYAN HELMIG: "It was boring work"